tolomea/django-data-browser/README.md

 You can access the admin here https://data-browser-demo.herokuapp.com/admin/ and the Data Browser here https://data-browser-demo.herokuapp.com/data-browser/

-Becuase it's hosted on Heroku free tier it might take up to 30 seconds to respond to the first page load.
+Becuase it's hosted on Heroku free tier it might take a while to respond to the first page load.

 ## Installation